IuliiaKonovalova/school_app/README.md

 - Last Name;
 - Phone Number;

-There are 3 fields with prefilled data for the user.
-This data could be changed by the user if he/she wants.
+There are three fields with prefilled data for the user.
+The user could change this data if he/she wants.

   ![Edit profile page](documentation/features/profile_edit_page/profile_edit_fields.png)

-Underneath the fields there are to buttons "Go Back" and "Save".
-If user doesn't want to save changes, he/she can click on "Go Back" button and will be redirected to the profile page.
-If user wants to save changes, he/she can click on "Save" button and will be redirected to the profile page.
+Underneath the fields, there are two buttons, "Go Back" and "Save."
+If the user doesn't want to save changes, they can click on the "Go Back" button and will be redirected to the profile page.
+If the user wants to save changes, they can click on the "Save" button and will be redirected to the profile page.

   ![Edit profile page](documentation/features/profile_edit_page/cancel_save_buttons.png)